 I received a Fine Art degree from the University of Guelph in 1994.
 I had focused there on intermedia studies: installation, performance, video, photography, and bookwork.
-I drew, painted, and sculpted as well but my interests were decidedly post-modern at the time and so I steered mostly away from “tradition”.
+I made drawings, paintings, and prints as well but my interests were decidedly post-modern at the time and so I steered mostly away from “tradition”.
 I was also, outside of school, making art and design on computers.

 This mixed media student practice coalesced in me working in graphic design.
 More specifically, I jumped directly in to designing print and nascent web and interactive design projects.
 I have always happily worn a bunch of hats both for personal and professional work.
 Interactive design especially suited the cross-disciplinary way in which I prefer to work.